Buy To Let Updated:

 The income you receive as rent is taxable.
 You need to declare any rent you receive as part of your Self Assessment tax return.
 The tax on your income is then charged in accordance with your income tax banding (20% for basic rate taxpayers, 40% for higher rate, and 45% for additional rate).

 However, you can minimise the tax you have to pay by deducting certain "allowable expenses" from your taxable rental income.
 Allowable expenses include:

 If you're in any way unsure, an accountant can help you make the most of your allowable deductions so that you don't pay more tax than you have to.

 HM Revenue and Customs requires you to keep a record of your income and expenses as a buy-to-let landlord for at least six years.

 Capital gains tax is payable when you sell a buy-to-let property at a profit from when you bought it.
 It isn't payable if you make a loss.

 If you've sold a buy-to-let property, you'll need to declare this on your tax return.
 Capital gains tax is charged at 18% or 28% of the profit (depending on the taxable income and total capital gains you've made over the year).
-Again, a furnished holiday let may attract a lower 10% rate of CGT due to 'Entrepreneurs Relief' that applies to selling certain businesses.
+Again, a furnished holiday let may attract a lower 10% rate of CGT due to 'Entrepreneurs Relief', which applies to selling certain businesses.

 If you've made a loss on a buy-to-let property sold in a previous year, you may be able to use this loss to reduce your capital gains bill.
 Similarly, you are able to deduct some expenses you've incurred in buying, selling or improving the property: